Russification: Lithuania and Poland

 In the 19th century, the Russian Empire strove to replace the Ukrainian, Polish, Lithuanian, and Belarusian languages and dialects with Russian in those areas, which were annexed by the Russian Empire after the Partitions of Poland (1772–1795) and the Congress of Vienna (1815).
 Imperial Russia faced a crucial critical cultural situation by 1815:

-Large sections of Russian society had come under the foreign influence as a result of the Napoleonic wars and appeared open to change.
-As a consequence of absorbing so much Polish territory, by 1815 no less than 64 percent of the nobility of the Romanov realm was of Polish descent, and since there were more literate Poles than Russians, more people within it could read and write Polish than Russian.
-The third largest city, Vilnius, was entirely Polish in character and its university was the best in the Empire.

 Russification in Congress Poland intensified after the November Uprising of 1831, and in particular after the January Uprising of 1863.
 In 1864, the Polish and Belarusian languages were banned in public places; in the 1880s, Polish was banned in schools, on school grounds, and in the offices of Congress Poland.
 Research and teaching of the Polish language, Polish history, or Catholicism were forbidden.
 Illiteracy rose as Poles refused to learn Russian.
 Students were beaten for resisting Russification.
 A Polish underground education network was formed, including the famous Flying University.
 According to Russian estimates, by the start of the 20th century, around one-third of the inhabitants in the territory of Congress Poland participated in secret teaching with use of Polish literary works.

 Starting in the 1840s, Russia considered introducing Cyrillic script for spelling the Polish language, with the first school books printed in the 1860s; the reform was eventually deemed unnecessary because of the introduction of school education in the Russian language.

 A similar development took place in Lithuania.
 Its Governor General, Mikhail Muravyov (in office 1863–1865), prohibited the public use of spoken Polish and Lithuanian and closed Polish and Lithuanian schools; teachers from other parts of Russia who did not speak these languages were moved in to teach pupils.
 Muravyov also banned the use of Latin and Gothic scripts in publishing.
 He was reported as saying, "What the Russian bayonet didn't accomplish, the Russian school will." ("Что не додѣлалъ русскій штыкъ – додѣлаетъ русская школа.")
 This ban, lifted only in 1904, was disregarded by the Knygnešiai, the Lithuanian book smugglers, who brought Lithuanian publications printed in the Latin alphabet, the historic orthography of the Lithuanian language, from Lithuania Minor (part of East Prussia) and from the United States into the Lithuanian-speaking areas of Imperial Russia.
 The knygnešiai came to symbolise the resistance of Lithuanians against Russification.